 LOCATION PROGRAM WEBSITE Schools Abroad All Locations Law enforcement procedures vary by location.
 Please contact Sexual Assault Support and Help for Americans Abroad : (SASHAA) Advocates are available 24/7.
-You can reach the SASHAA Crisis Center by calling their institutional toll-free crisis line (http://sashaa.org/crisis-line), emailing them at crisis@pathwaystosafety.org or calling them Toll- Free: To contact the toll-free crisis line overseas: First: Find your AT&T USA Direct Access number here.
-Then: Dial your AT&T access code and, at the prompt, enter 833- SAFE-833 For additional information, please consult our Schools Abroad site.
+You can reach the SASHAA Crisis Center by emailing them at crisis@pathwaystosafety.org.
+For additional information, please consult our Schools Abroad site.